 Personally, I don’t commit to specialized diets; I notice which cuisines appeal to me depending on the weather and the current status of my health.
 For example, for me, a raw food diet is perfect for speeding recovery from an upper respiratory illness, but it does not generate enough body heat for me to be active outdoors in cold weather.
 High protein/low carbohydrate meals energize me and make me more alert, but they are not much help when I want to detox.

-For two waffles or a half dozen pancakes, mix 1 cup soy protein powder, 2 tablespoons egg white powder (Deb El Just Whites is the brand name), 2 tablespoons oat flour, 2 tablespoons lecithin granules, one half teaspoon non-aluminum baking powder, and enough pure water to make a thick but pourable batter.
+For two waffles or a half dozen pancakes, mix 1 cup unflavored, unsweetened, organically produced protein powder, 2 tablespoons egg white powder, 2 tablespoons oat flour, 2 tablespoons lecithin granules, one half teaspoon non-aluminum baking powder, and enough pure water to make a thick but pourable batter.

 With pancakes, you wait until the little bubbles pop before you turn them over.
 With both, you’re looking for a slightly browned surface on both sides and a dry interior before you remove them from the heat.

-If you really like this recipe and want to have it premixed for easy preparation, multiply the quantities.
-For example, mix until homogenized, four pounds soy protein powder, one half pound each oat flour and lecithin granules, two 3 ounce cans of egg white powder, and three tablespoons of non-aluminum baking powder.
-Mix the powdered instant mix in a large pot or bowl with a large spoon and store in a gallon glass jar in a cool, dry place.
+If you really like this pancake and waffle mix and want to have it premixed for fast preparation, multiply the quantities.
+For example, mix until homogenized, four pounds protein powder, one half pound each oat flour and lecithin granules, two 3 ounce cans of egg white powder, and three tablespoons of non-aluminum baking powder.
+Mix the powders in a big pot or bowl with a large spoon and store in a gallon glass jar in a cool, dry place.